 Sunday is a day of rest.
 Just like in Germany, all shops close on Sundays in Switzerland.
 You’ll have to get used to doing all your shopping by Saturday, 17:00 (when the shops close) and take more time to enjoy other things in life.

 There are numerous events, local and Swiss wide, that completely change the face of any Swiss town.
 For instance, carnivals in February, alpine descents in early autumn, music festivals in summer.
+Find out more about the Swiss highlights in each season.

 Learn the Swiss social etiquette: The Swiss are generally socially discreet, which may be perceived as rigidness or rejection.
 Planned social interactions are more common than spontaneous ones.
 It will not be a breeze to meet people and make friends, but that does mean you should not try your very best.